-You may never think about your half birthday, but your life insurance underwriter will.
-Life insurance companies use your half birthday to determine the age you are closest to during the underwriting process.
+You may never think about your half birthday, but your life insurance underwriter does.
+Life insurance companies use underwrite you based on the age you are closest to, which is why your half birthday matters during the underwriting process.

 Insurers usually offer policies based on your insurance age, which is the age you are closer to turning